TestComplete support2.1Minimum Jenkins requirement: 2.121.1ID: TestComplete

 - Important: Select the Run interactive user session check box, if needed (see below), and specify additional parameters for the run.

-- Run the build as you would normally do this.
+- Run the build as you normally would.

-- After the build run is completed is over, you will see the TestComplete Test Results link on the build’s page.
+After your build run is over, you can see the TestComplete Test Results link on the build page.

 Click the link to view test results.
 In the subsequent screen, click the link in the Test column to explore detailed test results.